 The great Bob Dylan once said, “There is nothing so stable as change.”
-And though change makes many of us feel far from stable, he was right; along with death and taxes, it is one of the few inevitable things in life.
+And though change makes many of us feel far from stable, he was right; along with death and taxes, change is one of the few things in life we can count on.

 The storm that never ends

-Recently, I attended a presentation by ex-broadcast journalist Alistair Wilkinson.
+I attended a presentation by ex-broadcast journalist Alistair Wilkinson recently.
 Alistair described the dramatic changes he’s witnessed during his career as a “storm that never ends.”

 Think about it.
 Not so long ago, we needed the media to tell us what was happening in the world.
 They shaped public opinion and wielded considerable power.
 The media wasn’t dubbed the “fourth estate” for no reason.

 But something happened.
 A redistribution of power took place.
 It started slowly, but like an avalanche, has gathered momentum that seems unlikely to wane.

 That “something,” of course, is the spectacular rise of the internet, social media and the devices we use to communicate.
 Today, anyone can be a publisher, to report news, to express opinions.

 During his presentation, Alistair said good journalists uncover and report on the story first.
 Well, the immediacy of social media has made this increasingly difficult for them to achieve.
 How often have you read a news story based on Facebook comments?
 How often do you know about a story well before it makes the six o’clock news?

 Thankfully, some things never change in life: the ingredients of a great song, the value of friendship.
 And though its dissemination seems to change daily, the elements of good journalism remain the same.
 One of those elements is the story.

 Stories in business